 “Didn’t you remember all this?
 It isn’t really new news is it?”
 Well, yes…and no. Because one day turns into 2 and 2 into 365 and 365 into 1095 and 1095 into 3285 and who can keep it all sorted out?
 Only God.
 And then there are things so atrocious that to keep them in our most aware consciousness is as suicide.
 They must be filed in a place that keeps us from perishing from it.
 But there comes a time when it must be exposed.
 For containers, even in the mind, are only so strong and resilient.
 Even containers ordered by God eventually must be relieved.
 And so it begs to come out and God leads us to accept that.
 When we accept it, He leads us through it – ever so gently and carefully.
 When we deny it, it still must be relieved and it comes out in all manner of craziness.
 Our humanness can’t handle what the heart of God can.

 The year 2000 was about accepting it.
 I did so and God led me through so much in those following few years.
-Things unspeakable.
+Challenging things.
 Things hard to deal with.
-Things that left me feeling more ostracized and as if I was an embarrassment to others.
 Things I had to deal with.
 And I did.
 2012 and following are years of deeper knowledge and understanding.
-And it hurts just the same; the same but different.
+Things unspeakable.
 It’s hard and harder.
-It’s deeper and while I still don’t really want to know, I know I need to know.
+It so deep and while I still don’t really want to know, I know I need to know.

 There is such a need to speak about it, which is annoying to me.
 It’s a relief to say it and know someone heard you without judgment.
 To say “this is who I am and what has happened to me” and still be accepted.
 But it’s so hard to actually do it.
 In the years before I felt like everyone should know what happens so they will be aware, know how to pray and because I was learning I needed support.
 I assumed every Christian qualified for that position since we are all the body of Christ.
 I quickly learned that is NOT the case.
 Every Christian is at a different place in their journey and maturity and some can handle harder stuff and others can’t.
 Even when breaking that down, some who can handle it choose not to and it’s not always easy to figure that out until you misstep.
 I still feel like I have occasionally chosen the wrong person to disclose things to and the embarrassment and even shame that brings is frustrating.
 Why bother sharing?
 I find my old fears rising up and I have to remind myself to not listen.
 About that time, He always sends someone to say, “I got your message and I’m praying.
 Please keep me posted.
 I care.”
 And I breathe again for a while.
 But I promise myself I will be more careful next time.